Building for Equity: Cultural Facilities

 All workshops will be virtual and have captioning available.
 You’ll need a Zoom account to join.

 If you were unable to make the Zoom workshop, you can view a recorded version instead.
-Check back here after our first workshop to see the recording.

 The review process for this grant includes 10 to 15-minute interviews with the Building for Equity: Cultural Facilities panel to answer any questions that panelists might have after reading your proposal.
 The interviews will happen via Zoom and your organization can include one to three representatives who have solid knowledge about the project.
 We will set the schedule for this process after you have submitted your application.